jmyers7/book/_sources/chapters/09-info-theory.md

 :   figure:
 :       align: center

+import scipy as sp
+import numpy as np
+import matplotlib.pyplot as plt import matplotlib_inline.backend_inline
+matplotlib_inline.backend_inline.set_matplotlib_formats('svg')
+plt.style.use('../aux-files/custom_style_light.mplstyle')
+blue = '#486AFB'
+magenta = '#FD46FC'

 grid = np.linspace(0.01, 1, 100)
 plt.plot(grid, -np.log2(grid))
 plt.xlabel('$p$')
-plt.ylabel('$I(p) = -\\log_2(p)$')
+plt.title('$I(p) = -\\log_2p$')
 plt.gcf().set_size_inches(w=5, h=3)
 plt.tight_layout()
 ```

 If some outcome is highly likely to occur (large $p(s)$), then it is not surprising (small $I(s)$).
 In the other direction, if an outcome $s$ is highly unlikely to occur (small $p(s)$), then it is very surprising (large $I(s)$).

 It might occur that there are many functions that are equally capable of expressing this same inverse relationship between probability and surprisal---so why the choice of base-$2$ logarithm?
 It turns out that if you begin from first principles with a set of "natural axioms" that any notion of _surprisal_ should possess, then you can _prove_ all such surprisal functions must be proportional to negative logarithms; see, for example, the discussion in Section 9 in {cite}`Rioul2021`.
 The choice of base $2$ is then somewhat arbitrary, akin to choosing units, but it does have the added benefit of nicely connecting up with bit strings in the coding context.
-(See the homework.)
+(See the [homework](https://github.com/jmyers7/stats-book-materials/blob/main/homework/09-homework.md#problem-2-entropies-in-different-bases).)
 Indeed, in base $2$, information content is measured in units of _bits_.
 While this is related to the previous notion of a bit denoting a binary digit ($0$ or $1$), the usage here is different, at the very least because information content does not have to be an integer.
 (See Section 10 in the aforementioned reference {cite}`Rioul2021` for more on units.)

 Please understand that the terminology _information content_ now has a very specific and precise mathematical meaning.
 It is designed to "get at" our intuitive understanding of what general "information" is, but you should keep the two separate in your mind: There's the notion of "information" used in an intuitive and colloquial sense and is generally ill-defined, and then there is the notion of _information content_ precisely defined as above.